Shopify App That Lets You Shop with Friends Online

 Your Shopify wishlist app is probably showing you numbers that look pretty darned good.
 A healthy conversion rate.
 Steady saves.
 A nice graph trending upward.

 And who doesn’t love a wishlist?
-Amazon has a wishlist and you probably use it all the time.
-All the big stores have wishlists.
+Amazon has one and you probably use it all the time.
+Every big store has a wishlist.
 Wishlists are everywhere, so they must be good.

 And yet, you’re not seeing the wishlist move the needle on your actual revenue.
 Your overall conversion rate hasn’t budged.
 Your returning visitor numbers are flat.
 The wishlist exists, people seem to like it, but the business impact feels… invisible.